okteto/blog-proposals/automated-deployments-using-github-actions.md

 # Conclusion

-Within this article, you cloned a sample python application, built and deployed a docker image of the application to the Okteto cloud, then you automated the testing and deployment of your application’s docker  image to your cloud Okteto namespace using a GitHub Action workflow.
+In this article, you cloned a sample python application, built and deployed a docker image of the application to the Okteto cloud, then you automated the testing and deployment of your application’s docker  image to your cloud Okteto namespace using a GitHub Action workflow.

 As suggested within the article, you can set up a [deployment preview](https://okteto.com/blog/preview-environments-for-kubernetes/) workflow to create a preview separately for each pull request opened in your project’s repository.
 [This](https://okteto.com/blog/deploying-preview-environments-for-docker-compose-applications-using-okteto-and-github/) tutorial explains the process of creating a preview deployment workflow for Docker compose applications.